 Be specific.
 If it is too generic, people will not be interested in clicking the link to read more.

 If I wanted to write about the pencil brand that I used for my last drawing, I would not use “Pencils I Use” for the title.

 It is too generic.

 If the reader does not know that, I am a graphite artist, they will not understand what the title means.

 - Why I Use BlickStudio Graphite Pencils For My Drawings

-These titles are more specific than the title “Pencils I Use”.
-The titles are not perfect, but they are a good rough draft to start.
+These titles are more specific than the title “Pencils I Use.”
+The titles are not perfect, but they are an excellent rough draft to start.

 Keep Your Titles Accurate

 There is no better way to lose a reader than to writing content that has nothing to do with the title.

 You want to set clear expectations for the reader.